Encoded Inequality: Hacking the Gender Bias in Media Technology

 I use a mixture of historical documents, instruction manuels, theoretical texts and ROM hacks to discuss the ways in which labor practices of using and creating the technology of the electrical socket is distinctly gendered, and how these labor practices and associated ideological constructs become embedded in the very technology itself.
 Yet, these practices and ideologies have become erased and/or imperceptible via naturalization, which greatly affects the ways in which we understand and mythologize the technology’s history as well as its role in larger, multinational critical infrastructure.

-This project involves not only my own ROM hacks, but also the construction of ROM hacking workshops, and the use of those workshops to discuss, imagine and create feminist media technology.
 I use the video game case study to point to larger issues in current culture, namely that most technologies not only reinforce views that males are primary technology consumers and producers, but that hegemonic masculinity and domination is reflected through the format of media technology itself.
 Therefore, to create feminist media, we must rethink both the medium and process of design, including infrastructural, cultural, political and social contexts.